chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 Create a token by composing JSON with all the necessary token properties (see [Tokens]({{< relref "iam-v2-api-reference.md#tokens" >}})).

-Assuming you store it in the file "token.json", pass it to `curl` to create the token:
+Assuming you store the JSON content in the file "token.json", pass the file to `curl` to create the token:

 ```bash
 curl -sSH "api-token: $TOKEN" -d @token.json -X POST \